Skip to navigation Skip to content

 Borderline Personality Disorder (BPD) is a mental health condition that, like many others, is uniquely experienced by the person.

-Those living with BPD often face difficulties in trust, emotional distress, self-compassion, and engaging in self-harming behaviours.
-For some, not having the skills to be able to respond to or cope with these strong emotions can result in relationship breakdowns.
+People living with BPD often experience difficulties in trust, high levels of emotional distress, self-hatred, impulsivity, and may engage in self-harming behaviours as a coping strategy.
+Many struggle with interpersonal skills which can result in difficult relationships.
 However, amid these challenges, those living with BPD are often quite creative, empathetic people and loyal friends.

 Signs and symptoms